fmadore/IWAC-overview/README.md

 ### IndexDistribution.svelte

-A bar chart visualization that shows the distribution of index items (type "Notice d'autorité") by their categories:
+A bar chart visualization that shows the distribution of index items (type "Notice d'autorité") by their categories.

+Features:
 - Interactive bar chart with hover effects and animations
+- Filtering for items of type "Notice d'autorité"
-- Category breakdown based on "item_set_title" field
+- Categories determined by the "item_set_title" field
+- Color-coded bars for easy distinction between categories
-- Detailed tooltips showing count and percentage information
+- Tooltips showing detailed information on hover
+- Rotated x-axis labels for better readability of category names
 - Top 5 categories summary with percentage breakdown
-- Statistics panel showing total items and category count
+- Statistics panel showing total index items and number of categories
 - Responsive design that adapts to different screen sizes
+- Multilingual support with translations for common categories (Events, Locations, Organizations, Persons, Topics)

 ### TimelineDistribution.svelte